nebula-orchestrator/docs/docs/contribute.md

 * Your awesome for helping, thanks.

 P.S.
-Don't forget to add yourself to to CONTRIBUTORS file.
+Don't forget to add yourself to to CONTRIBUTORS.md file.